t2trg/wishi/interop/participant-mjkoster.md

   * MQTT broker will provide asynchronous notifications using topics derived from HTTP server paths
 - Which protocols does your client support?
-  * THe Client supports HTTP, MQTT, Websockets, and CoAP
+  * The Client supports HTTP, MQTT, Websockets, and CoAP.

 ## Semantic Integration
 - What thing types and Capabilities will be exposed by your servers?